 NOTE: WWOOF does not condone the breaking of Australian laws.
 WWOOF will cancel a WWOOF membership immediately if the member’s actions may bring the WWOOF program into disrepute.

-Ask your host what they think you will need beforehand – some hosts provide work clothes, others don't so it is better to ask.
+Ask your host what they think you will need beforehand.

 - Hats, sunglasses, sunscreen, boots, gloves and torch are always useful.

 - A phone card and internet dongle.
 Telstra has the best mobile coverage in rural areas.

 - Always prepare before you leave, check Google before you embark on this incredible journey so you are equipped for the conditions.

 - Bring along your sense of humour, it is a prerequisite for WWOOFing.